SEKOIA-IO/documentation/docs/getting_started/best_practices.md

 - **Aim for continuous improvement**, reaching an average of:

-    -  X% tuning for level 3 rules with at least 1 alert-filter,
+    -  10% tuning for level 3 rules with at least 1 alert-filter,
-    -  Y% tuning for level 4 rules with at least Z alert filters.
+    -  20% tuning for level 4 rules with at least Z alert filters.

 ### Intakes Configuration